hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 ## Session Design

 A session in Consul represents a contract that has very specific semantics.
-When a session is constructed a node name, a list of health checks, and a `lock-delay` are provided.
+When a session is constructed a node name, a list of health checks, behavior, TTL and a `lock-delay` may be provided.
 The newly constructed session is provided with a named ID which can be used to refer to it.
 This ID can be used with the KV store to acquire locks, which are advisory mechanisms for mutual exclusion.
 Below is a diagram showing the relationship between these components: